ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Do not use virtual threads for CPU-bound tasks

 The platform threads are preemptive.
-The OS scheduler uses _time slices_ to periodically resume and then suspend multiple platform threads running on the same CPU core.
+The OS scheduler uses _time slices_ to periodically resume and then suspend multiple platform threads.
 This way multiple platform threads run CPU-bound tasks will show progress even if none of them explicitly return control to the OS scheduler by the _Thread.yield()_ method.

 Virtual threads are also preemptive: they do not need to explicitly yield to return control to another thread.
-But no known JVM scheduler uses time slices to interrupt a virtual thread in order to resume another virtual thread.
+No known JVM scheduler uses time slices to interrupt a virtual thread to resume another virtual thread.
 A virtual thread returns control only if it is blocked on an I/O operation or other supported blocked operation.
-If you run a virtual thread with a CPU-bound task, this thread monopolizes the CPU core until the task completes and other virtual threads on the same CPU core experience _starvation_.
+If you run a virtual thread with a CPU-bound task, this thread monopolizes the OS thread until the task completes and other virtual threads experience _starvation_.
 You should currently only use platform threads for CPU-bound tasks.

 ### Write blocking synchronous code in the thread-per-task style

 Blocking a platform thread keeps the OS thread, a limited resource, from doing useful work.
 Therefore, non-blocking asynchronous frameworks have been developed to reduce thread blocking and increase CPU utilization.
 Such solutions, although they show much better performance, are nevertheless much more difficult to write, debug, and understand.
 Such frameworks that use their techniques of preventing thread blocking would not benefit much from using virtual threads.

-In contrast, blocking a virtual thread is low-cost and encouraged.
-It allows virtual threads to write blocking synchronous code in a simple thread-per-task style.
-This allows programmers to create simpler yet efficient concurrent code.
+In contrast, blocking a virtual thread is low-cost and moreover it is its main design feature.
+While the blocked virtual thread is waiting for the operation to complete, the carrier thread and the underlying OS thread are not blocked.
+This allows programmers to create simpler yet efficient concurrent code in the thread-per-task style.

 [code examples](https://github.com/aliakh/demo-project-loom/blob/main/src/test/java/virtual_threads/part2/readme.md#write-blocking-synchronous-code-in-the-thread-per-task-style)